 For hours worked, there are two potential measurement limitations.
 First, the omission of some undocumented immigrants could understate hours worked.
 Secondly, subcontractors are not classified in the industry in which they ultimately perform work.

 Q: Do these measures of hours worked include labor obtained from subcontractors?

 A: These measures do not include work done by subcontractors.
 Many builders use specialized subcontractor labor, such as plumbers or carpenters, to supplement or replace their own labor force.
 The services of subcontractors would normally be included as purchases of materials inputs, much as any other firm purchases necessary inputs from its suppliers.
 Since the present analysis considers only labor productivity growth, it does not account for materials inputs.
-A forthcoming Monthly Labor Review article examines productivity trends if subcontractors are included in official measures.
+The Monthly Labor Review article examines productivity trends if subcontractors are included in official measures.
 The findings show that estimates of labor productivity growth are typically lower, often by substantial margins, when labor inputs includes hours worked obtained from subcontractors.

 Q: Do these measures of hours worked include labor obtained from undocumented laborers?